balathebug/ctf_danesh/README.md

-# ctf_danesh
+# Team_CTF
-Hey Danesh, This is for you
+Hey Team, This is for you

 doubt everything what you see!!!